bizhishui/bizhishui.github.io/_posts/2021-06-23-Selective-Backup-From-Cluster.md

 This note shows a way to realize this purpose.

 ### Generate a list to be backed up
-Here is the Python script to
+Here is the Python script to save all _.ser_ files you want to backup to a text file.
 ```
     #!/usr/bin/env python
     import os,sys